 Meru National Park holds the Adamson’s falls, the leopard rock and great wildlife.
 It was where George and Joy Adamson released several hand-reared animals including the famous lioness Elsa [in the book born free]

+The Forest’s huge variety of birds, reptiles, wildlife, butterflies and insects make it a specialist eco-tourism attraction for bird -watchers and wildlife photographers.
 Walking beneath the lush forest canopy the deep shade is pierced by flashes of color, exotic birdcalls, the scents of wood, flower and moss.

 Recommended Accommodation in Kakamega- Rondo retreat.

 Lake Bogoria National Reserve: